Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Preliminaries: local gauge symmetries in the modified version of Proca theory

 where $\phi$ is a real scalar field.
 The key points, at this stage, are as follows.
-First, by introduction of the Stueckelberg's field $\phi$, we have converted the second-class constraints of the original Lagrangian density (1) into the first-class variety in the terminology of Dirac's prescription for the classification scheme [13,14].
-Second, the whole of our above discussions is true in any arbitrary D-dimensions of spacetime where $\mu, \nu, \lambda, ... = 0, 1, 2,...D-1$ and the gauge symmetry transformations (4) are also valid in this arbitrary dimension of spacetime.
-Third, the Lagrangian density (3) describes, in the physical {\it four} dimensions of spacetime, a theory where the mass and gauge invariance co-exist together in a beautiful fashion.
+First, by incorporating the Stueckelberg field $\phi$, we have converted the second-class constraints of the original Lagrangian density (1) into the first-class variety in the terminology of Dirac's prescription for the classification scheme [13,14].
+Second, the Lagrangian density (3) describes, in the physical {\it four} dimensions of spacetime, a theory where the mass and gauge invariance co-exist together in a beautiful and meaningful manner.

 We close this section with the following remarks.
 First, the gauge symmetry transformations (4) are valid in any arbitrary dimension of spacetime for the Stueckelberg-modified Lagrangian density (${\cal L}_s$) at the {\it classical} level.
 This symmetry, therefore, could be exploited for the (anti-)BRST symmetry transformations at the {\it quantum} level.
-Second, the quantity $A_\mu \mp \frac{1}{m}\, \partial_\mu \phi$ is a gauge-invariant quantity because $\delta_g\,[A_\mu \mp\, \frac{1}{m}\, \partial_\mu \phi] = 0$ for $\delta_g\, A_\mu = \partial_\mu \Lambda$ and $\delta_g \phi = \pm \,m \Lambda$.
-These observations would play very important roles in our further discussions on the derivation of (anti-)BRST symmetries within the framework of superfield formalism.
+Second, the quantity $A_\mu \mp \frac{1}{m}\, \partial_\mu \phi$ is a gauge-invariant quantity because $\delta_g\,[A_\mu \mp\, \frac{1}{m}\, \partial_\mu \phi] = 0$ (for $\delta_g\, A_\mu = \partial_\mu \Lambda$ and $\delta_g \phi = \pm \,m \Lambda$).
+These observations would play very important roles in our further discussions on the derivation of proper (anti-)BRST symmetries within the framework of augmented version of superfield formalism.